To read this content please select one of the options below:

 • Academia ©2024

-Remarkable rebound of Sri Lanka’s Tourism sector: RIUNIT report
+Rebound of Sri Lanka’s Tourism sector: RIUNIT report

 The Research Intelligence Unit (RIUNIT) has released a comprehensive report shedding light on the current state of the Sri Lankan Travel and Tourism sector.
 Despite the challenges posed by the global COVID-19 pandemic and subsequent economic crises, the data reveals promising trends in tourist arrivals and spending, indicating a gradual recovery in the industry, paving the way for ample opportunities for investors to explore.

 In an exclusive interview with the research team, Chalaka Gajabahu, Chairman, Sri Lanka Tourism Promotion Bureau said that “the 2023 tourist arrival trends paint an optimistic picture, especially when reflecting on the circumstances of the past year.
-We have successfully accelerated the recovery process despite numerous challenges, from the onset of the COVID-19 pandemic to the recent economic crisis.
+We have successfully accelerated the recovery process despite numerous challenges, from the onset of the COVID- 19 pandemic to the recent economic crisis.
 In contrast to our competitors such as Malaysia, India, and Vietnam, who did not experience economic challenges, our recovery, when compared to theirs in numbers, stands out significantly.
 We anticipate an even more substantial year ahead for us.
 We are currently formulating a comprehensive plan that will be unveiled in the coming month”

 The report indicates a notable surge in tourist arrivals to Sri Lanka, reflecting renewed confidence in travel.
 In 2022, there was a significant year-on-year growth of 270.18%, with a total of 719,978 visitors.
 The trend has continued into 2023, with tourist arrivals totaling 904,318 from January to August, surpassing the entire year's arrivals in 2022.